mahimanzum/FixEval/README.md

 ```

-# training the model and evaluating on the data
+# Training the model and evaluating on the dataset
 To run the codet5 model go to that folder and use run.sh.
 This will also evalualte the model on execution_evaluation, BLEU, CodeBleu, Syntax match dataflow match all at the same time.
 some changes are required in run.sh. <br>
 Change source and target languages online 14-15-> from these ['java', 'python'] <br>